Tips on how to be a leader who inspires and keeps people on track when the future is uncertain

-It is in this time of uncertainty that you need to know how to be a leader who keeps your people inspired and engaged ... to protect not only your own future, but that of your team members and your organization.
+It is in this time of uncertainty that you need to know how to be a leader who keeps your people inspired and engaged ... to protect not only your future but that of your team members and your organization.

 Recently, I worked with a team who were going through an extremely unsettling time.
-An announcement was made that, in about 18 months time, they were potentially (underscore the word, potentially here!) to lose about 50% of their team, due to outsourcing.
+An announcement was made that, in about 18 months, they were potentially (underscore the word, potentially here!) to lose about 50% of their team, due to outsourcing.

 News like this is likely to take the wind out of the sails of even the hardiest of individuals and teams.

 A few months after the announcement was made, I was working with one of their leaders who commented, "I haven't been doing any performance planning, development and coaching with my team.
 Everyone is pretty flat and the goals we set six months ago, seem a bit pointless now" ~ Ouch!

 This leader's thinking was something along the lines of, "If we are likely not to be here in 12 months why bother putting development plans in place for my team members and keep them engaged."

 When the future is bleak, it can be hard to be inspiring.
 You are likely to be feeling quite vulnerable yourself.
 Potentially your neck is on the chopping block as much as everyone else.
 However, it is in these bleak times that it is essential that you remind yourself why you stepped into a leadership role.

 As a leader what impact do you aspire to have?

 If your vision for your impact was along the lines of bringing out the best in yourself and others ... then you need to do this regardless of the circumstances you find yourself in.